 - Criminal and child abuse background clearances

-- A group interview and orientation for new applicants at the Philadelphia Ronald McDonald House at Front & Erie (100 E. Erie Ave.) on Saturday, June TBA.
+- A group interview and orientation for new applicants either virtually or at the Philadelphia Ronald McDonald House at Front & Erie (100 E. Erie Ave.) on a Saturday in June, TBA

 - Approximately 3 hours of online training on your own time schedule

-- The entire camp week, and the day before, beginning on a Saturday at 11 a.m. and ending on the following Saturday at 11 a.m.
+- For In-person camp, August 13-20, the entire camp week, beginning on Saturday at 11 a.m. and ending on the following Saturday at 11 a.m.

-From the moment our campers step off the bus on Sunday afternoon until the following Saturday morning, our counselors and staff work together 24/7 to create the magical RMC experience!
-There are usually 3 counselors in a cabin of 8-10 children, and the daily schedule depends on campers’ ages.
-The day begins at 7am and ends about 10pm and it’s filled with what we like to call our “special camp moments”… times when we are privileged to witness friendships blossoming, challenges overcome, and precious camper smiles.
+From the moment our campers arrive on Sunday afternoon until the following Saturday morning, our counselors and staff work together 24/7 to create the magical RMC experience!
+This year we will adapt our program to follow COVID-19 guidelines for this population of children, which will include smaller camper groups and the use of cohorts.
+There will be 2 counselors in a cabin of 6 children, and 2 bunks per cohort.
+The daily schedule will include plenty of fun activities.
+The day begins at 7am, ends between 9-10pm, and it’s filled with what we like to call our “special camp moments”… times when we are privileged to witness friendships blossoming, challenges overcome, and precious camper smiles.
 It’s also filled with the practical: getting campers to meals, activities, and bed on time, resolving conflicts, dealing with typical childhood behavior and being active from the time you wake up until the time you hit your pillow at night!

 It is a constant team effort among bunk counselors and our entire staff to foster a positive, inclusive environment.
 Most importantly, counselors are responsible for the safety and well-being of every camper they come into contact with.
 Our medical/psychosocial staff is trained to handle specific issues related to cancer or other medical conditions; counselors are only responsible for being aware of the general health of their campers and reporting any changes to the medical staff.
 We consider ourselves a camp family and create an environment at camp where everyone belongs and everyone has the opportunity to succeed at what they set out to do.